new jersey

 Onal Injury Law operates on a contingency basis.
 There are no upfront fees, and you pay nothing unless we recover compensation on your behalf.
 The first consultation is free.

-How New Jersey Premises Liability Law Affects Slip and Fall Claims
+How New Jersey Premises Liability Law Affects

 Slip and fall cases in New Jersey fall under premises liability law, which holds property owners responsible for injuries caused by dangerous conditions they knew about or should have discovered through reasonable care.
 Two issues drive nearly every slip and fall claim: what duty the property owner owed, and whether they had notice of the hazard before the fall.